frnsys/cartog/readme.md

 So buttons basically take a title and then a function that's executed if that button is clicked.

+One thing of note with the `Menu` class it that when you create a new `Menu`, it will automatically have a button added to the page that will open that menu when clicked.

 The `Modal` class is very similar to the `Menu` class, but as the name suggests more appropriate for modals/popups.